 While paint rollers work well straight out of the pack, there are DIY painting tips to help you make the most of these essential tools.
 Due to their fuzzy nature, paint rollers can often leave lint behind during use.
 You can nip this problem in the bud by using a lint roller or packaging tape to remove loose fibers on the surface before use.
 Additionally, consider soaking new paint rollers with warm water, then squeezing them out before use to prime the material and help it absorb more paint.

 3. Cover Paint Trays With Plastic for Quick Cleanup

-Keep paint trays for paint rollers pristine by covering them with plastic sheeting, plastic wrap or even a plastic bag before use.
+Keep paint trays for paint rollers pristine by covering them with plastic sheeting, plastic wrap, or even a plastic bag before use.
 This practice lets you switch between different color paints without using a new roller tray and eliminates the need for costly pan liners when you’re using the same color paint.
 Covering your roller tray with plastic also helps save time when it’s time to clean up after you finish painting and enables better monitoring of how much paint you pour each time.
-This is one of the commonly used techniques amongst the DIY painting tips.
+This is one of the most commonly used techniques among DIY painting tips.